winderai/bacalhau-landscape-analysis-benchmarks/benchmark/README.md

 ## Prerequistes

-- ec2 instance running
+- One EC2 instance running
-- single-node
-- [Optional] cloudwatch agent running
+- [Optional] CloudWatch agent running

 Make sure your shell is pointing to the conda base environemnt, if that's not the case just do `source ~/.bashrc`.
 Now you can launch `run_experiment.py` from within the main node.